 Knowing When to Replace Your Electric Toothbrush

-Electric toothbrushes almost come from several companies such as Philips and Oral-B, however there are some ambiguities regarding how long the device lasts and when it should be replaced.
+Although electric toothbrushes almost come from several companies such as Philips and Oral-B, however there are some ambiguities regarding how long the device lasts and when it should be replaced.

 How long does an electric toothbrush last?

-The lifespan of an electric toothbrush varies based on its environment and manufacturer, Typically last between 3 to 5 years.
+The lifespan of an electric toothbrush varies based on its environment and manufacturer, typically last between 3 to 5 years.

 Since a machine is intricate, the causes of failure can vary.
 But if there is an issue with its rechargeable battery, it could reach its end of life regardless of how many years have passed since purchase.
-This could indicate a malfunction with charging, such as when full charges drain away quickly even after minimal usage.

 If the problem lies with the battery, rechargeable batteries can be replaced.